The Brief Breakdown

 - Number of pieces of video content

 - Will creators need to submit multiple versions of a piece of content?

-Also remind creators of specs and/or length you need from these deliverables.
+Also, remind creators of the specs and/or lengths you need from these deliverables.

 Writing your brief

 Now it’s time to put pen to paper.
 You've got this! 🎉